 This post may contain affiliate links.
 Please read our disclosure policy.

-This flavorful loaf of gluten free sourdough bread is made with the simplest wild yeast gluten free sourdough starter.
-Your basic loaf of sandwich bread, no commercial yeast needed.
+This flavorful loaf of gluten free sourdough bread is made with the simplest homemade gluten free sourdough starter.
+Once your starter is ready, you can make and bake your loaf the same day!

 Want to save this recipe?

-This recipe for a standard loaf of gluten free sourdough bread and our simplified recipe for gluten free sourdough starter are not designed to be a deep dive into all things sourdough.
-Our goal here is much simpler.
+This gluten free sourdough recipe and our simplified gluten free sourdough starter are not a deep dive into all things sourdough.
+Instead, we're keeping it super simple with a 2-ingredient starter, and a 7-ingredient bread (including salt and sugar).

 A loaf of gluten free sourdough bread, sliced and whole.